 Watch the fireworks atop a hill, go for a music concert or attend St Peter’s Basilica for the Papal Vespers.

-Yes, Rome is wonderful to visit in December and the ideal place to celebrate New Year's Eve at.
+Yes, December is a good time to visit Rome and the ideal place to celebrate New Year's Eve at.

 Aroma Restaurant, Baja, Retrobottega are some of the best places to dine at in Rome on New Year's Eve.